Blackhead extraction

 - What are blackheads and why do they form?

-- Can you extract blackheads by yourself?
+- Can you squeeze blackheads yourself?

 - What are the risks associated with squeezing blackheads?